 About the same size as Mallorca, Corfu is the second largest of the Ionian Islands, which appear like a chain off the west coast of mainland Greece.
 The second largest it may be but it’s certainly the best known, and it’s back in vogue again thanks to the popularity of the TV series, The Durrells.

-The majority of our luxury villas in Corfu are located in the rural north-east of the island where you'll find a land of pretty, pebbly coves, pristine beaches and clear water, where limited road access encourages travelling by boat.
-The sea is warm and free from any dangerous currents, making it safe for kids and families, and the walking – especially in spring when the island is carpeted in colourful wildflowers – is among the best in the Greek islands.
+The majority of our luxury villas in Corfu are located in the rural northeast of the island where you'll find a land of pretty, pebbly coves, pristine beaches and clear water, where limited road access encourages travelling by boat.
+The sea is warm, and the walking – especially in spring when the island is carpeted in colourful wildflowers – is among the best in the Greek islands.

 Any visit to Corfu should at some point include a foray into elegant Corfu Town.
 With its pretty cobbled streets, world-class museums, delectable restaurants and fascinating mix of Venetian, French and British architecture, it’s certainly worth a detour from your villa for a day.

 The grand seaside esplanade, Europe’s second-largest square, is the town’s social hub and a wonderful spot to find a café for people watching.
 Two impressive fortresses bookend the town, the Old and the New, and both have stunning views.
 Also worth a visit is the Mon Repos estate to the south of town, the former summer retreat of the Greek royal family and the birthplace of the Duke of Edinburgh.